 Pediatric trauma is the leading cause of death and disability of children less than 15 years old.
 Trauma takes the life of more children every year in this country than all the major illnesses combined.
-Last year, Scott & White Healthcare saw 16,000 children in our emergency rooms, cared for nearly 400 children involved in trauma, and our volumes are increasing.
+Last year, Baylor Scott & White McLane Children's saw thousands of children in our emergency rooms, cared for hundreds of children involved in trauma, and our volumes are increasing.

 Baylor Scott & White McLane Children’s Emergency Department knows that injury prevention is an important aspect in the care of pediatric trauma.
 We know that many injuries are potentially preventable through child prevention safety education.
 For example, making sure all infants and children use the proper infant car seats.
 Boosters and seat belts can reduce pediatric automobile deaths.
 Proper use of bicycling helmets represents another opportunity to decrease head injuries.
 Recently, our Safe Kids program demonstrated the differences in temperature in a locked car; just a five or 10 minute errand can lead to a 30-degree increase and put children at risk for heat-related injuries or death.
 Find out more on our Safe Kids page and at